 Google has been serving the net world since its dawn.
-It has introduced soft products like Google images, Google maps, Google videos and so on.
+It has introduced soft products like Google Images, Google Maps, Google Videos, and so on.
 The service list is uncountable.
 But one thing that has helped me directly in IELTS and English preparation is Google Translate.
 So, I’d like to show how you can not only add some comfort to your computing but also learn a lot of vocabulary using Google Translate.

-What is Google Translate: Google Translate is a completely free machine-based translation service of different languages.
+Google Translate is a completely free machine-based translation service for different languages.
 It has been developed by Google that translates text from one language into another.
-It has its own website, mobile apps for all kinds and extension services for Google Chrome users.
-Launched in April 2006, at present Google Translate covers more than 100 languages at diverse levels and according to Wikipedia, it has been serving over 500 million people on a daily basis.
+It has its own website, mobile apps for all kinds, and extension services for Google Chrome users.
+Launched in April 2006, at present Google Translate covers more than 100 languages at diverse levels, and according to Wikipedia, it has been serving over 500 million people on a daily basis.

-When launched, it utilized the records from the United Nations and European Parliaments to collect data from different languages.
+When launched, it utilized the records from the United Nations and European Parliament to collect data from different languages.
 It does not translate languages directly.
 What it does is that it first translates any text to English and afterward to the language intended by the users.
-At the time of a translation, this service looks for outlines in innumerable documents to help choose on the finest translation.
+At the time of a translation, this service looks for outlines in innumerable documents to help choose the finest translation.
 Though it has some limitations, I think it is a wonderful way to learn many unknown vocabularies without facing many challenges.

-How I benefited from it: I learned using it form one of my students and I feel grateful to him since then.
-I usually pass long hours in front of my computer.
+I learned to use Google Translate from one of my students, and I am grateful to him ever since.
+Usually, I pass long hours in front of my computer.
 I have to work with the English language for countless hours.
 Sometimes, it happens that I am stuck with an awkward and new word.
-If you ask people about such situation, they will say that they become frustrated because searching a word in a dictionary can be painful for many.
+If you ask people about such a situation, they will say that they become frustrated because searching for a word in a dictionary can be painful for many.
 As I use Google Chrome as my web browser, I downloaded the extension of Google Translate.

 To learn more about it, follow the link below.